Tencent/Hippy/docs/en-us/hippy-react/modules.md

 `(key: string) => Promise<string>` Get the corresponding data according to the key value.

-> - key: string - The target key that needs to get the value
+>- key: string - The target key that needs to get the value

 ### AsyncStorage.multiGet

 `(key: string[]) => Promise<[key: string, value: value][]>` Use multiple key arrays to request cache data in batches at one time, and the return value will be returned in the callback function in the form of a two-dimensional array of key-value pairs.

-> - key: string[] - The array of target keys that needs to get the value
+>- key: string[] - The array of target keys that needs to get the value

 ### AsyncStorage.multiRemove

 `(key: string[]) => void` Call this function to delete the values in AsyncStorage in batches, according to the incoming keys array.

-> - key: string[] - The array of target keys to delete
+>- key: string[] - The array of target keys to delete

 ### AsyncStorage.multiSet

 `(keyValuePairs: [key: string, value: value][]) => void` Call this function to store key-value objects in batches.

-> - keyValuePairs: [key: string, value: two][] - A two-dimensional array of stored key values to be set.
+>- keyValuePairs: [key: string, value: two][] - A two-dimensional array of stored key values to be set.

 ### AsyncStorage.removeItem

 `(key: string) => void` Delete the corresponding data according to the key value.

->Deleted key: string deleted target key to be deleted
+>- key: string - target key to delete.

 ### AsyncStorage.setItem

 `(key: string, value: string) => void` Set the key-value pair to be saved according to key and value.

-> - key: string - A string containing the name of the key you want to create/update.
+>- key: string - A string containing the name of the key you want to create/update.
-> - value: string - A string containing the value you want to give the key you are creating/updating.
+>- value: string - A string containing the value you want to give the key you are creating/updating.

 ---